CURBSIDE FOOD BANK

 your preference for a regular or vegetarian box from Helpline House

-Specific Dietary Needs can be arranged with IVC for delivery.
-Please coordinate your purchases of specific dietary needs, groceries, medicines, etc. with IVC.
+Specific Dietary Needs can be arranged with IVC for purchase and delivery.
+Please coordinate your specific dietary needs, groceries, medicines, etc. with IVC.

 Meals on Wheels Kitsap